 The IDCFS issues licenses for three types of daycare operations: daycare centers, daycare homes, and group daycare homes.

-• Daycare centers provide childcare services to eight or more children in a home-based setting or three or more children in a center-based environment for less than 24 hours daily.
+- Daycare centers provide childcare services to three or more children in a center-based environment for less than 24 hours daily.

-• Daycare homes provide childcare services to 3 to 12 children in a home-based setting for less than 24 hours daily.
+- Daycare homes provide childcare services for up to eight children in a home-based setting for less than 24 hours daily.

-• Group daycare homes provide childcare services to 3 to 16 children in a home-based setting for less than 24 hours.
+- Group daycare homes provide childcare services for up to 12 children in a home-based setting for less than 24 hours.

 Childcare licensing requirements in Illinois